 How to Add or Remove the Hibernate Button in Windows 11

-Do you want to add or remove the hibernate button from your Windows 11 power menu?
-This guide shows you easy steps to do that.
+Need to manage the hibernate button on your Windows 11 power menu?
+This guide will walk you through it.

 What is the Hibernate Button?

-This works differently from sleep mode.
-Sleep mode saves your work in your computer’s memory but doesn’t fully turn off.
-Sleep wakes up faster, but hibernate uses much less power.
+Hibernate works differently than sleep mode.
+Sleep saves your work to your computer’s memory but doesn’t completely shut down.
+While sleep wakes up faster, hibernate uses significantly less power.

 Sometimes Windows hides the hibernate button from your power menu.
 Here’s how to bring it back—or remove it permanently if you never use it.